By Nerea Boada, on 17 March 2021

-This objective is related to the competition analysis, discussed at the bottom of the blog.
-By taking a look at the other existing brands in your industry, you can define your specific position in the market, as well as project where you would like to be after your campaign.
+This marketing objective is related to the competition analysis discussed at the bottom of this blog.
+By taking a look at other existing brands in your industry, you can define your specific position in the market, as well as project where you would like to be after your campaign.

 Example: Increase market share by the end of the fiscal year by decreasing customer churn by 10%.

-It’s important to note that your objective does not always have to be “to become the market leader,'' since it may not be a realistic objective.
+It’s important to note that your objective does not always have to be “to become the market leader,'' since it may not be realistic.